 - Explain to your kid in a calm tone the reason and the steps of the procedure so that he is mentally prepared.

 - Explain to your kid that the procedure doesn’t take much time and will be over soon.

-In case of infection or tooth decay for kids with permanent teeth root canal may be done, as the infection can permanently harm your kid’s teeth if not treated properly and timely.
+In case of infection or tooth decay for kids with permanent teeth, a root canal may be done, as the infection can permanently harm your kid’s teeth if not treated properly.
 So, if your kid with permanent teeth shows signs of sharp toothaches, teeth sensitivity, a broken tooth revealing a nerve or root seek your dentist’s help immediately.

 Root Canal Treatment for Milk Teeth

 Root canal treatment for milk teeth is not unusual.
 Baby teeth are vital for your kid’s speech development and eating.
 Baby teeth also hold the place for adult teeth and help in the proper alignment of the adult teeth when they arise.
 Root canal for milk teeth may become necessary to prevent any likely spread of infection to the new adult teeth that will come later as your kid grows up.